Reaching Out to Children and Youth During Difficult Times

 American Red Cross

 Resources for disaster preparedness and recovery.
-Masters of Disaster contains lessons and activities for educators to use in helping students (K-12) work through a broad range of questions, feelings and reactions following a tragic event.
-Maintaining a Healthy State of Mind provides information for adults, parents, and caregivers and middle to high school students about what reactions to expect and how to help themselves and others cope with unexpected events.
+Disaster Preparedness for Teachers contains lessons and activities for educators to use in helping students (K-12) work through a broad range of questions, feelings and reactions following a tragic event.
+Maintaining a Healthy State of Mind: Emotional Responses provides information for adults, parents, and caregivers and middle to high school students about what reactions to expect and how to help themselves and others cope with unexpected events.

 Materials for families and professionals to promote the emotional health of children and youth who are traumatized psychologically by acts of violence, disasters, or terrorism.
 International and national training, consulting, and collaboration.